 When was single-game betting legalized in Ontario?

-In August 2021, the Canadian government changed their Criminal Code to allow for single game betting and an expansion of Canada’s sports wagering platform.
-On April 4, 2022, Ontario launched its comprehensive mobile betting platform which includes over a dozen operators (and counting) offering single-game betting.
+In August 2021, the Canadian government changed their Criminal Code to allow for single-game betting and an expansion of Canada’s sports wagering platform.
+On April 4, 2022, Ontario launched its comprehensive mobile betting platform which includes over a dozen operators (and counting) providing single-game betting.